By using this site, you agree to the Privacy Policy and Terms of Use.

 The Minamata Convention on Mercury is an international treaty designed to protect human health and the environment from anthropogenic emissions and releases of mercury and mercury compounds.
 India’s status as a Minamata Convention signatory imposes legal obligations to curb mercury use and emissions in its diverse industrial sectors.

-TAGGED: Ayurveda, Ayurveda research, Ayush Mercury use debate, BHU, HealthCare, ICMRDELHI, Indian Health, Indian pharma, moayush, Narendra Modi (PM)
+TAGGED: Ayurveda, Ayurveda research, HealthCare, ICMRDELHI, Indian Health, Indian pharma, moayush, Narendra Modi (PM)

 Share This Article